 One of the more developed towns on the coast of Oaxaca, Puerto Escondido has its own airport and some development yet still manages to retain that small beach town feeling.
 Although the tourism industry is booming here, there is enough room to get off the beaten path.

-If you need a break from busy Puerto Escondido there is wild camping, here, on a deserted beach just 8km north of the touristic town.
+You will need your own set of wheels to get to this amazing Puerto Escondido beach.
+A nice break from the busy Puerto Escondido you can find wild camping in San Pedro Mixtepec, here, on a deserted beach just 8km north of the tourist town.
 Here you can camp on the beach completely alone next to a small laguna.

-With nothing here but few palms, an old palapa and kilometres of exposed beach, you’ll need to entertain yourself here.
+With nothing here but a few palms, an old palapa, and kilometers of exposed beach, you’ll need to entertain yourself here.
 Although if you’re lucky, you may witness baby sea turtles hatching here at night time before making their pilgrimage to the sea.

 Puerto Escondido can be touristic in places, but it has a lot to offer if you dig a little deeper.
 We recommend spending two weeks here to experience the different beaches and the town itself.